devoteam-se/devolunch/server/functions/scraper/README.md

 ## Description

-Create a new file with the restaurant name in the `restaurants` folder.
+Create a new file with the restaurant name in the `src/restaurants` folder.
 This is an example scraper:

 ```js